Fabrizio Palermo

 Fabrizio Palermo was born in Perugia February 5, 1971.
-Palermo was Chief Executive Officer and General Manager of Cassa depositi e prestiti S.p.A.
-(CDP) and is currently the CEO of Acea.
+Palermo was chief executive officer and General Manager of Cassa depositi e prestiti S.p.A.
+(CDP) and is currently the CEO and General Manager of Acea.

-Education
+Early life and education

-Fabrizio Palermo graduated with honors in Business and Economics from La Sapienza University in Rome in 1994.
+Palermo graduated with honors in Business and Economics from La Sapienza University in Rome in 1994.

 Career

-He began his career in 1995, in the Investment Banking Division at Morgan Stanley in London, where he was responsible for equity and bond placements, corporate mergers and acquisitions.
+Palermo began his career in 1995, in the Investment Banking Division at Morgan Stanley in London, where he was responsible for equity and bond placements, corporate mergers and acquisitions.

-From 1998 until 2005, he was a strategic consultant at McKinsey & Company, specialising in corporate restructuring, transformation and turnaround projects for major industrial and financial groups.
+From 1998 until 2005, Palermo was a strategic consultant at McKinsey & Company, specialising in corporate restructuring, transformation and turnaround projects for major industrial and financial groups.

-In 2005, he joined the Fincantieri Group as Business Development and Corporate Finance Director, reporting to the CEO, before taking on the role of Chief Financial Officer (2006-2014) and then Deputy General Manager (2011-2014).
+In 2005, Palermo joined the Fincantieri Group as Business Development and Corporate Finance Director, reporting to the CEO, before taking on the role of Chief Financial Officer (2006-2014) and then Deputy General Manager (2011-2014).

-From 2014 to 2018, he was Chief Financial Officer and Financial Reporting Officer at Cassa depositi e prestiti Group, with responsibility for postal and bond funding, liquidity management, investment portfolio management and Group Asset and Liability Management (ALM).
+From 2014 to 2018, he was chief financial officer and Financial Reporting Officer at Cassa depositi e prestiti Group, with responsibility for postal and bond funding, liquidity management, investment portfolio management and Group Asset and Liability Management (ALM).